 There are some terms guitarists use that may seem confusing to people outside of the community, or maybe, you just started learning how to play the guitar and you’ve heard some of these words.
+One example that strikes me is the difference between distortion, gain, and overdrive, which are all quite similar but ultimately different.

 A guitar riff has a thematic element to it that’s connected to a musical idea or a song.
 It’s forever associated with that song, whereas a guitar lick is on its own, and no one will associate the lick with a particular song.
+One of the best examples of a guitar riff is the opening to “Sweet Child O’ Mine” or “Iron Man” from Black Sabbath.

 What Is A Guitar Lick?

-A guitar lick is a collection of notes that’s incomplete and is not thematic.
+As I’ve said in another article, a guitar lick is a collection of notes that’s incomplete and is not thematic.

 For instance, a guitar lick can be part of a guitar solo, or maybe even just the end of a guitar riff.